AhmedKaram2/Arabic-Text-To-Speech/README.md

         englishLetters = new StringBuilder("aaaywhnmlkkfgaztdssszrzdahgstbaaa").reverse().toString();
     }

-    // Here is button method do translitration on Arabic words and do Do method
+    // Here is button to do translitration on Arabic words and do Do method

         if (txtArea.getText().isEmpty() == false) {
             englistLettersArray.clear();